 ECT on RBSP

 with RBSP spacecraft

-The focus of NASA's RBSP mission is the Earth's radiation belts— a toroidal-shaped region of the magnetosphere where energetic electrons and ions are held in place by magnetic fields.
+The Van Allen Probes mission, initially named the Radiation Belt Storm Probes mission, or RBSP, was designed to help us understand the sun's influence on Earth and near-Earth space by studying the Earth's radiation belts on various scales of space and time.
+The radiation belts, discovered by astrophysicist James Van Allen, are a toroidal-shaped region of the magnetosphere where energetic electrons and ions are held in place by magnetic fields.
 This is an area of intense space weather, causing serious safety risks to astronauts and spacecraft.

-The Applied Physics Laboratory will build and operate the twin RBSP spacecraft, or "probes."
-In order to observe changes in the radiation belts through both space and time, each probe will carry an identical suite of science instruments.
+The Applied Physics Laboratory built and will operate the twin RBSP spacecraft, or "probes."
+In order to observe changes in the radiation belts through both space and time, each probe carries an identical suite of science instruments.

+ECT on RBSP